softwareguru/osacon-website/content/speakers/robert-hodges/_index.md

 featured: true
 ---

-Robert Hodges is CEO of Altinity, an enterprise provider for ClickHouse data warehouse.
+Robert Hodges is CEO of Altinity, an enterprise provider for open source ClickHouse® data warehouses.
 He's also a database geek with experience on at least 20 DBMS types.
-Robert caught the Kubernetes bug at VMware in 2018.
+He has worked on open software since 2006.